guanqun-yang/wordpress/_posts/2023-09-14-reading-notes-noisywikihow-a-benchmark-for-learning-with-real-world-noisy-labels-in-natural-language-processing.md

 2. [[1710.09412] mixup: Beyond Empirical Risk Minimization](https://arxiv.org/abs/1710.09412) (Zhang et al., ICLR 2018, 7.6K citations).
 3. [Nonlinear Mixup: Out-of-Manifold Data Augmentation for Text Classification](https://ojs.aaai.org/index.php/AAAI/article/view/5822) (Guo, AAAI 2020).
 One application of MixUp regularization in NLP.
 It is based on a CNN classifier and the improvement is quite marginal.
 4. [[2006.06049] On Mixup Regularization](https://arxiv.org/abs/2006.06049) (Carratino et al., JMLR): A theoretical analysis of MixUp regularization.
+5. [Learning with Noisy Labels](https://proceedings.neurips.cc/paper_files/paper/2013/file/3871bd64012152bfb53fdf04b401193f-Paper.pdf) (Natarajan et al., NIPS 2013): This paper is the first paper that (theoretically) studies LNL.
+It considers the binary classification problem where labels are **randomly** flipped, which is theoretically appealing but less relevant empirically according to the main paper.